-Soft and fluffy brioche with pumpkin puree in the dough filled with a buttery brown sugar pumpkin spice filling, these Pumpkin Sourdough Cinnamon Rolls are the perfect treat when temperatures begin to dip.
-Topped with a delicious cream cheese glaze, these naturally leavened rolls are a delicious comforting treat that will be a new family favorite.
+Soft and fluffy brioche with pumpkin puree in the dough filled with a buttery brown sugar pumpkin spice filling, these Sourdough Pumpkin Cinnamon Rolls are the perfect treat when baking season starts!
+Topped with a tangy cream cheese glaze, these naturally-leavened buns are the ultimate cozy treat.

 Jump to: